Yagavi8116/Image_pixel_reader-RGB_generator-and-display_image/README.md

 •	RGB generation: Based on the pixel values, the program generates the corresponding RGB values.

-•	Image display: The image is displayed on the screen with the RGB values overlaid.
+•	Image display: The image is displayed on the window with the RGB values overlaid.

 To do: